Cardi B: 2017–2018: Breakthrough with Invasion of Privacy

-Cardi B threw a shoe at and attempted to physically attack fellow rapper Nicki Minaj at a New York Fashion Week after-party in September 2018; bodyguards intervened before she could reach Minaj, leaving her a large bump on her forehead.
-Cardi B alleged on Instagram that Minaj had "liked" social media comments that spoke negatively of Cardi B's ability to take care of her newborn daughter.
-Minaj denied the allegations, and she accused Cardi B of payola and bribing DJs and radio outlets with sex to play her records.
-The incident became part of a larger feud between the two.
-Cardi B was on the cover of the 2019 spring fashion issue of Harper's Bazaar, which featured her in a Cinderella-themed photo shoot wearing a red gown and leaving a shoe behind.
-Some interpreted this as a reference to the incident.

 Cardi B received the most nominations for the 2018 MTV Video Music Awards with 12 mentions—including for Video of the Year, winning three awards.
 She tied with Drake for the most nominations at the 2018 American Music Awards.
 She won three AMAs and performed at the ceremony.
 Her single "Money" earned her a fourth Video Music Award, with visuals that feature Cardi playing characters in different locations, including in an art museum, a bank and a strip club.
 Her collaboration with DJ Snake "Taki Taki" topped the charts in a number of Hispanic countries, made Cardi B the first female rapper to top the Spotify Global 50 chart, and has garnered more than 2 billion views.
 Both singles were certified multiple-platinum by the RIAA.
 People en Español named her Star of the Year, and Entertainment Weekly deemed her "a pop culture phenomenon", as she was named one of "2018 Entertainers of the Year".